evan-007/pair-program/README.md

  -- requires refactoring inbox directive to not be in a directive?
  -- listener won't update scope that's passed into directive ?

-refactor FriendVerifier: new name - MessageVerifier?
+refactor MessageGuard: new name - MessageVerifier?
 MessageGuard? break methods into smaller pieces

 non-friends can reply to Postings messages!!!!